À Punt

-À Punt (/ca-valencia/) is a Valencian free-to-air public broadcast television channel owned and operated by the Valencian Media Corporation.
+À Punt (/ca-valencia/) is a Valencian free-to-air public broadcast television channel owned and operated by Corporació Valenciana de Mitjans de Comunicació.
 It is the corporation's flagship and currently only television channel, and broadcasts mainstream programming mainly in the Valencian language.
 It is part of FORTA.

 The channel began regular broadcasts on 25 April 2018, as a successor of the defunct Nou, Nou 24 and Nou Dos, and is broadcast through the same multiplex.

 Availability

 À Punt is available exclusively in the Valencian Community.
 Originally, it was intended to also be available in other Catalan-speaking territories, namely Catalonia and Balearic Islands, as is the case with TV3 and IB3 respectively, and to recover the defunct broadcasting of these channels in the area, but the Spanish government rejected the multiplex needed to establish it.